 From the roots of intolerance, education yields empathy and knowledge

 The world has not learned the lessons of these atrocities, and so they continue to occur today in Syria, Iraq, Myanmar and Sudan, as shown in our video on the urgency of genocide education.
-Hate and intolerance is on the rise worldwide and even here in Canada.
+Hate and intolerance are on the rise worldwide and even here in Canada.
 How can we stop this cycle of hate and violence?
 Education is the answer.

-The Foundation for Genocide Education was created as an outgrowth of a presentation that educator and video producer Heidi Berger gives to high schools, community groups and symposiums throughout Canada and the U.S. This interactive video presentation focuses on genocide and its precursors, hate and racial intolerance, using the video testimonial of her mother who survived the Holocaust.
+The Foundation for Genocide Education was created as an outgrowth of a presentation that educator and film producer Heidi Berger gives to high schools, community groups and symposiums throughout Canada and the U.S. This interactive video presentation focuses on genocide and its precursors, hate and racial intolerance, using the video testimonial of her mother who survived the Holocaust.